-We are committed to ensuring that students majoring in Computer Science, Computer Engineering, Software Engineering, Computer Security and Digital Media can make timely progress towards meeting degree requirements.
-However, students who wish to take more CSE courses than they need or who wish to repeat a course they either dropped or in which they obtained unsatisfactory grades in the immediately preceding term can only be accommodated if space permits.
+We are committed to ensuring that students majoring in Computer Science, Computer Engineering, Software Engineering, Computer Security and Digital Media can make timely progress towards meeting their degree requirements.
+However, students who wish to take more CSE courses than they need to-for example, to accelerate their studies-or who wish to repeat a course that they either dropped or in which they obtained unsatisfactory grades in the immediately preceding term will only be accommodated if space permits.